 For a 200 lb male, this would be 2 lbs lost per week and 20 lbs lost overall.
 By following these guidelines, you won’t diet down to levels that increase your hunger hormones as much.
 If you surpass this number like many seem to, expect to see a rebound on body weight after a diet is over.

 Take your time and only aim to lose a maximum of 10% of your body fat per diet phase.
 By doing this, you’ll keep the weight off and your hard work will absolutely pay off!

-How Long Does It Take To See Weight Loss In The Face?
+How Long Does It Take To See Weight Loss Results?

 Doing some research on message boards and forums on the internet I found a pretty shocking discovery.

 People tended to notice their weight loss at completely different rates based on how much those people weighed at the start.
 These rates ranged from 10, 20, 30 and even 40 lbs before people realized it!

 On average how long does it take to see weight loss results?

 You know that 10% body fat loss I mentioned above?
 That’s actually almost the exact range other people start noticing!

 People that started at 275 lbs and dropped to 250 started getting noticed.
 The people at 150 lbs were noticed when they dropped around 15 lbs to 135.

 It’s almost an exact 1:1 ratio of my recommended maximum fat loss!
 I didn’t even realize this as I was researching for this article.